zentralpro/zentral-terraform-gcp/README.md

 #### `ztl-certbot`

 Used by the [google cloud scheduler](https://cloud.google.com/scheduler/docs/quickstart) to trigger the certbot cloud function.
 Only created if the certbot cloud function is activated.

+### Networking

+#### General overview

+A custom VPC is used with two subnets on 2 different zones.
+Firewall rules are configured to filter the connections to the different instances based on their network tags.
+We benefit from the [default authentication and encryption](https://cloud.google.com/docs/security/encryption-in-transit#virtual_machine_to_virtual_machine) of communication between VMs on a GCP VPC.

+The instances do not have public IP addresses.
+A NAT router is used to give them access to the Internet.
+The IP addresses used by this router can optionaly be managed by Terraform.
+If not, they are automatically managed by GCP.
+These addresses are the ones used for example by the Splunk store worker to connect to the Splunk HEC.

+A network load balancer is used to balance the traffic coming from the end users and the endpoints to the Zentral web instances, so that Nginx could be configured to verify the client certificates (mTLS).
+The [custom headers](https://cloud.google.com/load-balancing/docs/https/custom-headers#mtls-variables) that the managed Google mTLS application load balancer can provide might be enough to authenticate Santa, but not to authenticate the MDM daemon and agent at the moment (last checked: 2023-11-02, #TODO).

+The TLS certificates and the key can be loaded by Terraform from local files or environment variables, or generated by a cloud function.
+In both cases, the certificate and the chain are stored in the project metadata.
+The key is stored as a google secret.
+Once per day, the `ztl_admin cron` command will fetch the certificate, the chain, and the key, and update the local configurations (Nginx and Zentral) on the web instances.
+The cloud function is a python runtime that uses the certbot module to request Let's Encrypt certificates using the ACME protocol, with the [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
+Google Cloud DNS and Cloudflare are supported by the cloud function.
+Credentials with permissions to edit the DNS zone need to be provided for Cloudflare.

+Options are available in the zentral terraform module to forward the origin IP address if Cloudflare is used as proxy.

+#### Connections

+##### Web instances

+**[OUTBOUND]** Google cloud - Cloud SQL

+mTLS authentication using the [Cloud SQL auth proxy](https://cloud.google.com/sql/docs/postgres/connect-auth-proxy), and instance IAM authentication.
+The Zentral application communicates locally with the proxy.

+**[OUTBOUND]** Google cloud - Memory Store

+Using a [private service access](https://cloud.google.com/memorystore/docs/redis/networking#private_services_access) to authorize only our VPC to communicate with the Redis instance.

+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

+API calls using HTTPS (443) endpoints, and instance IAM authentication.

+**[OUTBOUND]** **[OPTIONAL]** Zentral EK instance

+API calls in the VPC, HTTP (9200) endpoints.

+**[OUTBOUND]** **[OPTIONAL]** third party - Splunk

+Splunk API endpoint authenticated using an API token and optional extra headers, over HTTPS.

+**[OUTBOUND]** Official Ubuntu repositories

+To receive the OS updates, HTTPS (443)

+**[OUTBOUND]** GitHub

+To get the latest version of the agents, HTTPS (443).

+**[INBOUND]** Google cloud - Managed instance group

+HTTP (8081) health check on the `/instance-health-check` Nginx endpoint

+**[INBOUND]** Google cloud - Network load balancer

+HTTP (8080) health check on the `/app-health-check` Nginx endpoint, no authentication, port and ip source range limited using the VPC firewall.

+HTTP (80) and HTTPS (443) connections from the internet, via the NLB, to Nginx.

+**[INBOUND]** Zentral monitoring instance - Prometheus

+HTTP (9920) vector `/metrics` scraping by Prometheus using the internal VPC.
+No authentication, port and source network tag (`monitoring`) limited using the VPC firewall.

+##### Worker instances

+**[OUTBOUND]** Google cloud - Cloud SQL

+mTLS authentication using the [Cloud SQL auth proxy](https://cloud.google.com/sql/docs/postgres/connect-auth-proxy), and instance IAM authentication.
+The Zentral application communicates locally with the proxy.

+**[OUTBOUND]** Google cloud - Memory Store

+Using a [private service access](https://cloud.google.com/memorystore/docs/redis/networking#private_services_access) to authorize only our VPC to communicate with the Redis instance.

+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

+API calls using HTTPS (443) endpoints, and instance IAM authentication.

+**[OUTBOUND]** **[OPTIONAL]** Zentral EK instance

+API calls in the VPC, HTTP (9200) endpoints.

+**[OUTBOUND]** **[OPTIONAL]** third party - Splunk

+Splunk API endpoint authenticated using an API token and optional extra headers, over HTTPS.

+**[OUTBOUND]** Official Ubuntu repositories

+To receive the OS updates, HTTPS (443)

+**[INBOUND]** Google cloud - Managed instance group

+HTTP (9910) health check on the `/metrics` vector endpoint.

+**[INBOUND]** Zentral monitoring instance - Prometheus

+HTTP (9910) vector `/metrics` scraping by Prometheus using the internal VPC.
+No authentication, port and source network tag (`monitoring`) limited using the VPC firewall.

+##### Monitoring instance

+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

+API calls using HTTPS (443) endpoints, and instance IAM authentication.

+**[OUTBOUND]** **[OPTIONAL]** Zentral EK instance

+API calls in the VPC, HTTP (9200) endpoints.

+**[OUTBOUND]** **[OPTIONAL]** third party - Splunk

+Splunk API endpoint authenticated using an API token and optional extra headers, over HTTPS.

+**[OUTBOUND]** Official Ubuntu repositories

+To receive the OS updates, HTTPS (443)

+##### EK instance

+**[OUTBOUND]** Google cloud - Project metadata, secrets, logging, buckets, Pub/Sub

+API calls using HTTPS (443) endpoints, and instance IAM authentication.

+**[OUTBOUND]** Official Ubuntu repositories

+To receive the OS updates, HTTPS (443)

+**[INBOUND]** **[OPTIONAL]** Zentral web & worker instances

+API calls in the VPC, HTTP (9200) endpoints.
+No authentication, port and source network tag (`web`, `worker`) limited using the VPC firewall.

+## Data lifecycle

+### Collection

+Agents running on the macOS clients are collecting the information and sending it via API calls to Zentral.
+Inventory information can also come from third party inventory systems like Jamf.
+Events are normalized, and metadata about the source is added (IP address, Geo Localization, User agent).

+#### Agents

+##### Osquery

+[Osquery](https://osquery.io/) uses basic SQL commands to leverage a relational data-model to describe a device.
+Osquery is a multi-platform tool.
+[Tables](https://osquery.io/schema/5.10.2/) exist for most of OS resources.
+The query results are pushed to Zentral using HTTPS API calls.
+The configuration for Osquery is downloaded from Zentral using HTTPS API calls.
+All API calls are logged using the Zentral event pipeline.

+##### Santa

+[Santa](https://santa.dev/) is a binary and file access authorization system for macOS.
+It consists of a system extension that allows or denies attempted executions using a set of rules stored in a local database.
+Decision events (Decision, Machine serial number, `PID`, `PPID`, `UID`, `GID`, path, arguments, code signature) are sent to Zentral using HTTPS API calls.
+Rule updates are downloaded from Zentral using HTTPS API calls.
+All API calls are logged using the Zentral event pipeline.

+### Processing

+Events are first processed by the Zentral `web` VMs.
+Updates to the status of the machines are written in the CloudSQL database.
+Events are then written to the Google Cloud Pub/Sub queues, and processed by the `worker` VMs.
+Events in Google Cloud Pub/Sub are [encrypted at rest and in transit](https://cloud.google.com/pubsub/docs/encryption).

+### Storage

+#### Configuration

+The configuration data for Zentral itself and the agents or third party inventory is stored in the Cloud SQL database.
+Audit events are generated when configuration objects are created, modified and deleted, with the unified metadata (User information, IP, authentication) and the previous state if relevant.

+#### Hardware and software inventory

+The inventory data (software, hardware) is stored in the Cloud SQL database.
+Change events are generated too.

+#### Events

+The events are shipped to the configured event stores, by the store processes on the `worker` VMs.
+If the EK instance is configured to store the events in this deployment, indices lifecycles and backups are managed using the Terraform variables.
+Data in the EK instance is encrypted at rest, and the backups are stored in the backup bucket, also encrypted at rest.
+Data retention, encryption and backup in third party stores (Splunk for example) is out-of-scope for this document.

 ## Deployment